johncarlomaula/taylorswift-lyrics-project/swift_words.md

 frequent a specific theme of words (e.g., colors) appears in her lyrics.
 It would also be interesting to see how other features of her music, such as the Spotify features, are associated with these results.
-For example, is there a relationship between a song’s popularity and lexical diversity?
+For example, is there a relationship between a song’s length and lexical diversity?
 Merging the Spotify features with the lyrics dataset could lead into more insights to her music.